When is Stranger Things season 4 released on Netflix? Cast, plot, trailer and news

 This was echoed by star Gaten Matarazzo, who plays Dustin in the series.
 Whilst on a panel for Galaxycon Live, he said: “We were in the middle of filming [season] four and then they said, ‘Nope!’
 They said two-week break, and we’ve been gone for three months.”

-He added that he’s itching to get back to work, as once lockdown restrictions end, the series will still require another seven or eight months.
+He added that he’s itching to get back to work, as once lockdown restrictions end, the season will still require another seven or eight months.

 “I’ve been kind of getting antsy trying to get back into work, just because we’ve been [away] for a very long time,” he said.
 “We’re usually in Atlanta filming for seven, eight months and so it takes a while, it’s more than half the year where I’m away.”